jasonKercher/fql/README.md

 - Implicit UPDATE/DELETE into subqueries

 Most recent and possibly unstable feature(s):
-- Control flow (if, while, variables)
+- Control flow (if, while, variables) and query re-entrance

 ### Is it fast?